imichaelnorris/keyboard/README.md

 # NorrOS
 A styled keyboard + terminal emulator in JavaScript.
-Right now it's a textarea with a keyboard that listens and responds to keypresses.

 ![](/norros-screenshot.png?raw=true)

 # Name
 In the style of those who came before me, I have decided to name an operating system / emulator after myself.

+# Terminal
+I am using xterm for the terminal UI.
+See /xterm-sandbox for an example.

+Right now all commands just echo!